-“Well, there origin is unknown, we have done little studies on them as there are not many people who would willing fight one.
-They, um, appear as a hooded figure in the woods, they request a gold coin, if you don’t you are attacked, and if you do they walk past.”
+“Well, their origin is unknown; we have done little studies on them as there are not many people who would willing to fight one.
+They, um, appear as a hooded figure in the woods; they request a gold coin; if you don’t, you are attacked, and if you do, they walk past.”

 “Umm, I don’t…” Tein was interrupted before she could finish her thought.

 “I did not ask for specifics, just any history, you know.”

 “Okay, well, at their earliest mention, they were the bogeymen in the woods; they were known as guardians of the woods; we later discovered they only appear in the environments we call the mystic woods.
 They were then confirmed to be from the strange forest, in-fact they are technically a mutated plant.”

 “Allegedly.”
 Derio added.
 “As much as there was ‘confirmed’ sightings of them emerging from large seed pods, there have only been few sightings, and never documented officially.
 Please keep fact and theory separate.”

 Derio stopped and turned to Tein again.

 “With eyes, but they have many more than us.”

 “Exactly, are all those eyes working at once?”

 “No, some have the ability for low light, while others do daylight, some see scent, and I believe the last set see heat?”